robert-hh/CS1237/README.md

 The argument for statemachine is only available at the RP2 PIO variant.
 Suitable values are 0 though 7, which will be mapped to 0 and 4.
 The CS1237 statemachine has a size of 30 words.
 It almost fills a single PIO.
-The classes with the "P" suffix use polling to detect the conversion ready pulse.
+The classes with the "P" suffix use polling to detect the conversion ready signal.

 ## Methods